 Inhaled Not normally a hazard due to non-volatile nature of product The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Ingestion The liquid is mildly discomforting Ingestion may result in nausea, abdominal irritation, pain and vomiting Skin Contact Not considered to cause discomfort through normal use.
-Discontinue use if irritation occurs Eye The material may be irritating to the eye, with prolonged contact causing inflammation.
-Repeated or prolonged exposure to irritants may produce conjunctivitis.
-Chronic Chronic ingestion of chlorhexidine can result in liver and kic There exists limited evidence that shows that skin contact v number of individuals, and/or of producing positive respons with the material is capable either of inducing a sensitisation reaction in a significant MICROSHIELD 2 SKIN тохісіту IRRITATION CLEANSER Not Available Not Available ΤΟΧΙΟΙΤΥ IRRITATION chlorhexidine gluconate 25 mg/kg ^[2] Not Available Oral (rat) LD50: 2000 mg/kg ^[2] tall oil fatty acids ΤΟΧΙΟΙΤΥ IRRITATION diethanolamide Not Available Not Available ΤΟΧΙΟΙΤΥ IRRITATION Dermal (rabbit) LD50: 1060 mg/kg ^[2] Eye (rabbit): 0.05mg (open)-SEVERE acetic acid glacial Oral (rat) LD50: 3310 mg/kg ^[2] Skin (human):50mg/24hr - mild Skin (rabbit):525mg (open)-SEVERE
+Ingestion The liquid is mildly discomforting Ingestion may result in nausea, abdominal irritation, pain and vomiting Skin Contact The material may cause skin irritation after prolonged or repeated exposure and may produce a contact dermatitis (nonallergic).
+This form of dermatitis is often characterised by skin redness (erythema) and swelling epidermis.
+Histologically there may be intercellular oedema of the spongy layer (spongiosis) and intracellular oedema of the epidermis.
+Discontinue use if irritation occurs Fva The material may be irritating to the eye, with prolonged contact causing inflammation.
+Repeated or prolonged exposure to irritants may produce

+Eye conjunctivitis.

+Chronic ingestion of chlorhexidine can result in liver and kidney damage.

+Practical experience shows that skin contact with the material is capable either of inducing a sensitisation reaction in a substantial number of individuals, and/or of producing a positive response in experimental animals.